GuanceCloud/guance-docs/docs/en/integrations/hadoop_yarn_resourcemanager.md

 ## Installation and deployment {#config}

-Since ResourceManager is developed in Java language, it can collect metric information using jmx exporter.
+Since ResourceManager is developed in Java language, it can collect metric information using jmx-exporter.

 ### 1. ResourceManager Configuration